stevenliebregt/docker-compose-lemp-stack/README.md

 ##### Start the server.

-Start the server using the following command inside the directory you just cloned: `docker-compose up`.
+Start the server using the following command inside the directory you just cloned: `docker-compose up -d`.

+##### Add files.

+Drop your website into the `/html/` directory.

 ## Entering the containers